Dean Saunders: Wolverhampton Wanderers

 On 7 January 2013 Saunders was confirmed as the new Wolves manager on a one-year rolling contract, succeeding Ståle Solbakken less than 48 hours after his dismissal, with both his assistant manager Brian Carey and fitness coach Mal Purchase at Doncaster also making the move to Molineux.
 Saunders' first match brought a 1–1 draw against Blackburn Rovers on 11 January 2013.

 Despite announcing that he believed the team could still challenge for promotion, it was not until his tenth game in charge that Wolves recorded a victory.
 By the final months the team firmly lay in a relegation battle that ultimately proved unsuccessful, with their first relegation to the third tier since 1984–85 being confirmed on the final day of the season with defeat at Brighton.

 Saunders stated that he hoped to remain in the job and "sort the club out from top to bottom", but his contract (as well as his assistant's) was terminated three days after relegation was confirmed, following only four months in the job.

 Crawley Town

-On 27 December 2014, Saunders was named as interim manager of Crawley Town after John Gregory stepped down due to health problems.
+On 27 December 2014, Saunders was named as interim manager of League One club Crawley Town after John Gregory stepped down due to health problems.
+Crawley were 4th from bottom at the time of Saunders' appointment and were without a win in ten matches.
+A run of four wins in six games up to Easter lifted Crawley out the relegation places, and the club were sixth from bottom with two matches remaining following a 2–0 win at home to relegation rivals Notts County.
+Despite this, the club were relegated to League Two after defeat in their final two matches.